sweetpea22/cadencia-client-test/README.md

 Readme coming soon!

-Tldr; we're making a dashboard to lower the barriers for miners :)
+Tldr; we're making a dashboard to lower the barriers for beginner filecoin miners :)